 “It’s not the tools you have faith in—tools are just tools—they work or they don’t work.
 It’s the people you have faith in or not.” – Steve Jobs

-Over the last decade, organizations have discovered something crucial: empowering employees is critical to the organization.
+Over the last decade, organizations have discovered something crucial: employee empowerment is critical to the organization.
 Companies like Disney and Google empower their employees to deliver exceptional customer service and innovation that lead to cultivating a positive work culture and bring success to the overall business.
 With recent controversial topics on workplace issues, a new generation entering the workforce, and more people fighting to make it up top, employee empowerment is the core of building a positive workplace culture.
 Without it, your organization will be set up for failure, and the likelihood of losing your top talent is high.

 Speaking up builds trust

 After #MeToo, women feel empowered more than ever, unafraid to stand up and speak up against sexual harassment in the workplace.
 It took a few individuals to start a movement that changed the future for women in the workplace.
 In general, organizations today can learn a thing or two from the #MeToo and Time’s Up movement.